nvta2/icwmp/README.md

 > - It is required to restart icwmp service after the changes to use the new forced inform parameters
 > - This JSON file shouldn't contain duplicate parameters or parameters of the standard inform parameters specified in the datamodel
 > - Forced inform parameters defined in JSON should be leaf elements
+> - Forced inform parameters appears only in BOOT or BOOTSTRAP inform message.

 ## icwmpd notifications
 As per the cwmp notifications requirements, there is a list parameters specified in the standard that has forced notification type.
 Those parameters are defined internally in icwmp client.
 The list contains below parameters: